gregr/ina/nscheme/README.md

   - This even includes pairs, strings, bytevectors, and vectors.
   - Mutable vectors and bytevectors (i.e., mvectors and mbytevectors) are a distinct type of data, disjoint from the s-expression types.
-  - Records are distinct, immutable, vector-like types.
+  - Records are distinct, vector-like types whose fields can be mutable.
 They are disjoint from the s-expression types.
 - Equality and identity:
   - Every instance of an opaque type, such as a record or procedure, and every value of a mutable type, such as an mvector or mbytevector, including empty ones, has a unique identity.